robotlolita/siren/README.md

 Git.
 After that clone this repository, and run `make compile`.
 This will generate a `bin/siren` compiler/interpreter.

+Siren's support for arbitrary-precision arithmetic uses the [bignum](https://www.npmjs.com/package/bignum) library, so you'll need to have a C++ compiler and the headers for the OpenSSL library.

 ```sh
 $ git clone https://github.com/robotlolita/siren.git
 $ cd siren